 5. The Museum carefully considers Springville’s community standards and family values when developing its collection and exhibitions, and when implementing its programs and underlying artistic philosophy.
 The Museum seeks to create a friendly atmosphere and satisfying experience for Museum visitors through its staff and volunteers.

-6. Considering the traditionalist history of the Museum and the conservative orientation of most Springville residents, the Museum selects Board of Trustee members and hires staff members who have experience and education in traditional, conservative realist art.
+6. Considering the traditionalist history of the Museum, the Museum selects Board of Trustee members and hires staff members who have experience and education in traditional, realist art.
 Staff members should also have an understanding of the modernist aesthetic paradigm.

 COMMUNITY STANDARDS & VALUES